tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Notable enhancement:

 * [IMP] improve support for WaptAgent on Linux and Mac.
-Now the support is almost identical on Windows, Linux and MacOS
+Now the support is almost identical on Windows, Linux and MacOS (all versions)

     * waptagent installation as a service with kerberos registration